EnterpriseDB/tpa/RELNOTES.md

 © Copyright EnterpriseDB UK Limited 2015-2022 - All rights reserved.

+## v23.2 (2022-07-12)

+### Notable changes

+* Add support for Postgres Backup API for use with Barman and PEM.
+  Accessible through the `--enable-pg-backup-api` option.
+* SSL certificates can now be created on a per-service basis, for example the server certificate for Postgres Backup API proxy service.
+  Certificates will be placed in `/etc/tpa/<service>/<hostname>.cert` These certificates can also be signed by a CA certificate generated for the cluster.
+* Placement of Etcd for the BDR-Always-ON architecture When using 'harp_consensus_protocol: etcd', explicitly add 'etcd' to the role for each of the following instances:
+  - BDR Primary ('bdr' role)
+  - BDR Logical Standby ('bdr' + 'readonly' roles)
+  - only for the Bronze layout: BDR Witness ('bdr' + 'witness' roles)
+  - only for the Gold layout: Barman ('barman' role)
+  Credit: Gianni Ciolli <gianni.ciolli@enterprisedb.com>

+### Minor changes

+* Replace configure argument `--2q` with `--pgextended` to reflect product branding changes.
+Existing configuration will retain expected behaviour.
+* Improve error reporting on Docker platform compatibility checks when using version 18 of docker, which comes with Debian old stable.
+* Add some missing commands to CLI help documentation.
+* Improved error reporting of configure command.
+* Add initial support for building BDR 5 from source.
+  Credit: Florin Irion <florin.irion@enterprisedb.com>
+* Changes to ensure ongoing compatibility for migration from older versions of Postgres with EDB products.

+### Bugfixes

+* Fixed an issue which meant packages for etcd were missing when using the download-packages command to populate the local-repo.
+* Fixed an issue affecting the use of efm failover manager and the selection of its package dependencies

 ## v23.1 (2022-06-20)

 This release requires you to run `tpaexec setup` after upgrading (and